 For too long SEO, PR and content teams in many agencies have worked in silos - each doing their job well, but never reaching their full potential.
-Here, Senior SEO and PPC Manager at BFO, Jim Beckham, offers five ways to build a combined SEO, PR and content strategy in 2018 for happier teams and better results.
+Here we offer five ways to build a combined SEO, PR and content strategy for happier teams and better results.

 The future of Search Engine Optimisation (SEO) is a source of constant debate.

-A recent conference summed the topic up as, essentially:
+A conference back in 2019, someone summed the topic up as:

-Not only is this approach one of the biggest frustrations facing SEOs, it is also more time consuming, holds up the content creation pipeline and is becoming less effective every year.
+Not only is this approach one of the biggest frustrations facing SEO experts, it is also more time consuming, holds up the content creation pipeline and is becoming less effective year on year.

-This means is that the siloed teams most businesses and agencies have need to come together to develop an SEO, PR and content strategy in 2019 that works for all.
+This means is that siloed teams need to come together to develop an SEO, PR and content strategy that works for all.